-The measurement data is used to validate the sound propagation model presented in Sec.
+The measurement data are used to validate the sound propagation model presented in Sect.
 2.1.
-The measured and modelled sound propagation losses between the first and the second, respectively the third microphone position, are compared using 1/3 octave bands and overall sound pressure levels.
+The measured and modelled sound propagation losses between the first and the second as well as between the first and the third microphone position are compared using one-third octave bands and overall sound pressure levels.
 For assessing the accuracy and for quantifying the validity of the model prediction, the mean difference between measured and modelled propagation loss over frequencies is introduced.
-The modelled propagation losses include all attenuation terms introduced in Sec.
-2.1, i.e. attenuation due to geometric scattering, air absorption, and other aspects such as ground effects and atmospheric refraction.
+The modelled propagation losses include all attenuation terms introduced in Sect.
+2.1, i.e. attenuation due to geometric scattering, air absorption and other aspects such as ground effects and atmospheric refraction.

-360 3.2.1 Comparison of 1/3 octave band
+3.2.1 Comparison of one-third octave band

-The comparison of measured and modelled sound propagation losses per 1/3 octave band is shown using Fig. 8 and 9.
+The comparison of measured and modelled sound propagation losses per one-third octave band is shown using Fig. 8.
 For a better overview, the standard deviations of the measured data are only given for one case of each group.
 In addition to the sound propagation losses, the corresponding profiles of effective sound speed are given.
-Since cases 5/6 show similar results as cases 3/4 and provide no new findings, their results are given in the appendix.
+Since cases 5 and 6 show similar results to cases 3 and 4 and provide no new findings, their results are given in the Appendix.
 In the following, the differences within the groups are presented first.
-Subsequently, cases 1 to 8 (Fig. 8) are discussed in detail.
-The cases with strong upwind (Fig. 9) are presented at the end.
+Subsequently, cases 1 to 10 (Fig. 8) are discussed in detail.

 In general, the difference within the groups is very small.
 In groups of similar propagation conditions, very similar sound propagation losses are measured or modelled.
-For example, the averaged difference in the measured values of case 1 and 2 (group 1) is between Mic 1 and Mic 2 only 0.28 dB.
+For example, the averaged difference in the measured values of cases 1 and 2 (group 1) is only 0.28 dB between Mic 1 and Mic 2.
 The averaged difference of the modelled data is 0.24 dB.
 Consequently, it is assumed that the accuracy within the measurements and the modelling is sufficient.

 For cases 1 to 8, the measured and modelled sound propagation losses between the first and second microphone positions agree well.
 In all cases, the propagation losses are at similar levels.
 Moreover, the peak of the losses is reproduced in the modelling.
 In both the measurements and the modelling, maximum sound propagation losses are obtained at frequencies of 160 and 630 Hz.
 This is due to ground reflections and the subsequent interference.
-In all cases, the measured and modelled

-375 losses increase significantly with higher frequency at greater distances, e.g. between the first and third microphone.
+In all cases, the measured and modelled losses increase significantly with higher frequency at greater distances, e.g. between the first and third microphone.
 This is caused by the frequency-dependent air absorption.